mrisher/smtp-sts/reporting.md

 local policy.
 The receiving system is not expected to process reports at receipt time, and MAY store them for processing at a later time.

-Alternately, if a receiving system offers `Accept-Encoding` value of `gzip`, the sending system MAY use `Content-Encoding: gzip` as an HTTP header as appropriate.
-This can be used in place of delivering a compressed file as the payload.

 ## Delivery Retry

 In the event of a delivery failure, regardless of the delivery method, a